FMarcelFC/openpay_bbva/README.md

             "m2tmftuv5jao96rrezj2", // Replace this with your MERCHANT_ID
             "pk_d5e9bff37db4468da3f80148bb94f263", // Replace this with your PUBLIC_API_KEY
             productionMode: false, // True if you want production mode on
-            opCountry: OpCountry.Mexico); // Mexico by default, also Colombia supported
+            Country: Country.Mexico); // Mexico by default, also Colombia supported

 ````